Since the search engine currently accounts for 70% of all searches, their SEO tools harness the most accurate and comprehensive source of data.

 Unsurprisingly, page speed plays a big part in how your web pages perform in search results.

-Choose to use Google Page Speeds Insights within a web browser or as a browser extension for Firefox or Google Chrome.
+Choose to use the Page Speeds Insights tool within a web browser or as a browser extension for Firefox or Google Chrome.

 Simply enter your web pages’ URLs and the platform will test your pages’ performance and loading time on both desktop and mobile.
 It will then show you how to speed up your web pages and identify opportunities for improvement.